vinayboss9669/sangantan/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+Note:Someone comes this repo not clone because not complete it will make to another person but not take website if you not take it code.